 Condoms greatly lower the risk of STDs, but they do not completely rule out the risk of getting STDs.
 Some STDs can be transmitted or contracted even after using a condom during sex.
 STDS can also spread through skin-to-skin contact.
 So if an infected part of the skin, which is not covered by a condom, comes in close contact with your partner’s exposed skin during the act, then there is a high chance of transmission of the virus/bacteria.
 This is because the part not covered by a condom can act as a portal of entry or exit for microorganisms.

-Condoms are less protective against some of the most prevalent infection seen in recent times such as human papillomavirus (HPV) and herpes simplex virus (HSV).
+Condoms are less protective against some of the most prevalent infections seen in the recent times such as human papillomavirus (HPV) and herpes simplex virus (HSV).
 Here’s more on the STDs that can be transmitted even after using a condom.

 1. Human papillomavirus (HPV) infection